 The blade, liner, and pocket clip are all made of Sandvik 14C28N stainless steel.
 This is a hearty Swedish steel that holds an edge well and is easy to sharpen.
 My Skyline came sharp out of the box and is easy to maintain.
 The blade and the clip has a beadblasted finish.
 This isn’t my favorite finish, because it is more susceptible to rust than a stonewash or satin finish, but it works here (especially at the price).

 Given the tremendous popularity of the Skyline, Kershaw has released this knife in a number of different handle colors and blade steels (including carbon fiber covers, a damscus blade, etc).
 So the knife can also have a collectible element to it if you want to go that route.

 The handle of this knife is made of lightly textured G10.
 The G10 is lightweight, feels nice and provides decent grip.
 The liner lock has received some jimping which works well however the spine of the knife has no jimping at all, which means your thumb has no real grip on the top of the knife when in use.
 This can be a problem, especially if you were to do some stabbing or thrust type cuts or were working with something like slimy foods, and is one of my few complaints with this knife.

 The Skyline has a a pocket clip that allows for tip up or tip down carry.
 I found the clip to be very tight and I had to bend it with a plastic spatula before I got the desired pocket retention – an easy adjustment.
 One problem I do have with the clip is that it is not ambidextrous.
-Being left handed, this is something of a concern, however I find that I can still carry and deploy the knife easily.
-The pocket clip rides fairly low in the pocket, there is about an inch of knife sticking up when the clip is mounted for tip up carry.
-This is fine for me, others may prefer a lower riding knife.
+Being left handed, this is something of a concern, and I would prefer if they drilled and tapped the handles for 4 way carry.
+They may have opted not to do that because there is only 1 liner.